chimericdream/worldofpannotia.com/src/_feats/track.md

     | <sup>1</sup> For a group of mixed sizes, apply only the modifier for the largest size category.<br><sup>2</sup> Apply only the largest modifier from this category. |<
     {: #track-dc-modifier-table .table .table-bordered .table-hover .table-striped data-caption="Table: Track DC Modifiers" }

-    If you fail a _survival_ check, you can retry after 1 hour (outdoors) or 10 minutes (indoors) of searching.
+    If you fail a {% skill_link survival %} check, you can retry after 1 hour (outdoors) or 10 minutes (indoors) of searching.
   normal: |
-    Without this feat, you can use the _survival_ skill to find tracks, but you can follow them only if the DC for the task is 10 or lower.
-Alternatively, you can use the _search_ skill to find a footprint or similar sign of a creature's passage using the DCs given above, but you can't use _search_ to follow tracks, even if someone else has already found them.
+    Without this feat, you can use the {% skill_link survival %} skill to find tracks, but you can follow them only if the DC for the task is 10 or lower.
+Alternatively, you can use the {% skill_link search %} skill to find a footprint or similar sign of a creature's passage using the DCs given above, but you can't use {% skill_link search %} to follow tracks, even if someone else has already found them.
   special: |
     A ranger automatically has Track as a bonus feat.
 He need not select it.